 Many of your early childhood education courses will focus on planning creative, age-appropriate activities for the children in your care.

 This is really the core of the program.
-It's all about designing activities that match each stage of development, and help your students learn new skills, all while having fun.
+It's all about designing activities that match each stage of development and helping your students learn new skills, all while having fun.
 No easy task!

 Your training will provide you with an extensive toolkit of ideas, strategies, projects, and resources you will use throughout your career, to keep coming up with exciting new ideas for your classroom.

 You'll get to try out some of these approaches during your internship.
-There will be 2 internships during your early childhood education training—a short initiation toward the beginning and a longer field experience at the end.
+There will be two internships during your early childhood education training—a short initiation toward the beginning and a longer field experience at the end.

 By the end of the program, you will have real, hands-on experience at a daycare.
 You'll be designing your own activities, teaching them to children, and responding to any challenges that come up along the way.